 There are five nine-week sessions in a year.
 Assuming two courses per session, then ten courses can be completed in a year.
 With twelve courses required for the MPA (which is based on the assumption that a student has taken an undergraduate course in Accounting), then the MPA can be completed in six sessions.
 If no undergraduate courses in Accounting were taken, then ACCT 21010 (Principles of Financial Accounting), a course available online, is needed as part of the program.
 If in one of those sessions, three courses were taken, with ACCT 21010 as one of the courses, then the MPA can still be completed in six sessions (with two courses taken for five out of six sessions).

 The following courses are required for all students completing the public administration degree (21 hours):

-Students are to choose 15 credit hours from the following courses:
+Choose 15 credit hours of electives from the following courses

 ACCT 51011 Managerial Accounting (3)*